JarLoz/TableflipperExtreme/README.md

     python flipper.py -n 8-Rack --reprint 8rack.txt

+## Custom cards

+Creating custom magic cards is fun!
+Having been inspired by the incredible [Urza's Dream Engine](http://andymakes.com/urzasdreamengine/), I added support for custom cards in Tableflipper Extreme.
+By using the `--customcards` option and a decklist of image names, you can create decks from completely custom cards.
+For example, let's assume a `decklist.txt` file containing the following:

+    custom_1.jpg
+    custom_2.jpg
+    custom_3.jpg

+Now, as long as the named custom_#.jpg files are in the `imageCache/` folder, you can use the `--customcards`:

+    python flipper.py -n CustomDeck --customcards decklist.txt

 ## Data sources and caching

 This application pulls card data from from [Scryfall](https://scryfall.com/).
 Both API calls and image downloads are cached locally.
 The API calls are cached to a generated file called `scryfallCache.json`, and the images are cached to the directory `imageCache/`.